joss-io/junit-docker/README.md

 ## Usage

-Uses DOCKER_CERTPATH and DOCKER_HOST environment variables or -Djudocker.certpath and -Djudocker.host.
+Uses DOCKER_CERTPATH and DOCKER_HOST environment variables or -Ddocker.certpath and -Ddocker.host.

 To use, create a public variable annotated with @Rule, defining the container you want set up.
 For example, to use an image named
 *gcr.io/something:1.2.* and expose the port *8080/tcp* to be accessible to the runtime: